emmacadavra/flying-dutchman-voyages/TESTING.md

 #### **Cloudinary Image Alt Text**

 The first time I ran the HTML through the [**_W3C Markup Validation Service website_**](https://validator.w3.org/), I was immediately met with errors on all of my image tags due to the lack of alt text on each of them.
-This was caused by my misunderstanding of the metadata informationon the Cloudinary platform, as I had entered in a caption and description crediting the source of the image to each and every one of them.
+This was caused by my misunderstanding of the metadata information on the Cloudinary platform, as I had entered in a caption and description crediting the source of the image to each and every one of them.
 However, this metadata does not automatically track, so to fix this I updated my Room model to include a field below each image for alt text, which is now pulled through to the templates.

 ## **Post Development Testing**